TheUntamed/Danny-s-Ore-Collection/src/main/resources/assets/dannys_ores/textures/license/#README.md

 The six stone textures named embellishcraft_basalt, _jade, _gneiss, _larvikite, _marble, _slate are from the mod Embellishcraft (by Mapper)
 https://www.curseforge.com/minecraft/mc-mods/embellishcraft

-The Ore Overlay for the Silver, Lead, Nickel, Zinc, Bauxite and Uranium Ore were part of the corresponding ore textures from 'Silent's Mechanisms' (by SilentChaos512) https://www.curseforge.com/minecraft/mc-mods/silents-mechanisms
+The Ore Overlay for the Silver, Lead, Nickel, Zinc, Bauxite and Uraninite Ore were part of the corresponding ore textures from 'Silent's Mechanisms' (by SilentChaos512) https://www.curseforge.com/minecraft/mc-mods/silents-mechanisms

 The Ore Overlay for the Bismuth, Platinum and Iridium Ore were part of the corresponding ore textures from 'I need them Ores' (by CAS_ual_TY)